-At the meeting held on 26th May 2022, the Board had approved, after considering the recommendations of the Audit Committee, the re-appointment of Mr K Suryanarayanan, Cost Accountant (Registration No.24946), for the conduct of Cost Audit of the Company at a remuneration of ₹ 3.30 lakhs and reimbursement of actual travel and out-ofpocket expenses for the financial year ending March 31, 2023.
-The remuneration approved by the Board of Directors needs to be ratified by the shareholders in terms of Section 148 of the Companies Act, 2013 and Rule 14 of the Companies (Audit and Auditors) Rules, 2014.
+At the meeting held on 26th May 2022, the Board had approved, after considering the recommendations of the Audit Committee, the re-appointment of Mr K Suryanarayanan, Cost Accountant (Registration No.24946), for the conduct of Cost Audit of the Company at a remuneration of ₹ 3.30 lakhs and reimbursement of actual travel and out-of-pocket expenses for the financial year ending March 31, 2023.
+The remuneration approved by the Board of Directors needs to be ratified by the shareholders in terms of Section 148 of the Companies (Audit and Auditors) Rules, 2014.